keithjgrant/sidecar/src/pages/drinks/cynarita.md

 Build in a rocks glass over plenty of ice.
 Stir for 30 to 45 seconds to ensure proper dilution.

-Garnish with a lemon twist.
+Garnish with an orange twist.